CHERIoT-Platform/cheriot-rtos/docs/Allocator.md

 These functions will fail if the allocator capability does not have sufficient remaining quota to handle the allocation (or if the allocator itself is out of memory).
 All allocations have an eight-byte header and this counts towards the quota, so the total quota required is the sum of the size of all objects plus eight times the number of live objects.

-The amount of quota remaining in a allocator capability can be queried with `heap_quota_remaining`.
+The amount of quota remaining in an allocator capability can be queried with `heap_quota_remaining`.

 The `heap_free` function deallocates memory.
 This must be called with the same allocator capability that allocated the memory (you may not free memory unless authorised to do so).